 - Open the Alexa app

-- Tap the group to which you want to add a device
+- Tap on the group you want to change

-- Tap Edit, then tap on the device you wish to add to the group
+- Tap on the devices you want to add to the group.

 Now all that remains is to buy those smart lights you always promised yourself...